programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 ### Overview

-Method 3 uses `libvips`, an image-processing library, instead of IIIF Tiler to create Level-0 IIIF-compliant image tiles.
+Method 3 uses `libvips`, an image-processing library, instead of the tiler that IIIF Workbench uses to create Level-0 IIIF-compliant image tiles.
 It then uses GitHub to host those images and present them using the IIIF Presentation API through GitHub Pages.

 `libvips` gives you significant control over the specifications for a single image, including tile overlap, tile size, depth, angle, and more. `libvips` creates [Deep Zoom (DZI)](https://perma.cc/P62R-MKWJ) tile pyramids for your images, so that only the area of the image that is viewed in a particular zoom is loaded.
 For this reason, `libvips` tends to create more tiles for an image than IIIF Tiler.
 The increased number of tiles can be difficult to upload, but the images tend to be of slightly higher quality and more zoomable.